overture-stack/website/markdown/documentation/song/reference/commands.md

 ## Submit

 The `submit` command is used to submit a payload to create an analysis.
-For more information see our <a href="/documentation/song/user/submit/" target="_blank">documentation on submitting data with Song</a>.
+For more information see our [documentation on submitting data with Song](/documentation/song/user/submit/).

 ## Ping